AdrienPensart/musicbot/README.rst

     new       Add a new folder in database rescan    Rescan all folders registered in database scan      Load musics files in database
-    sync      Copy selected musics with filters to... watch     Watch files changes in folders
+    sync      Copy selected musics with filters to destination folder watch     Watch files changes in folders